 Configure Internal TLS communication between Harbor Component

-By default, the internal communication between Harbor’s components (harbor-core, harbor-jobservice, proxy,harbor-portal, registry, registryctl, trivy_adapter, clair_adapter, chartmuseum) use the HTTP protocol, which might not be secure enough for production environments.
+By default, The internal communication between Harbor’s component (harbor-core,harbor-jobservice,proxy,harbor-portal,registry,registryctl,trivy_adapter,chartmuseum) use HTTP protocol which might not be secure enough for some production environment.
 Since Harbor v2.0, TLS can be used for this internal network.
-In production environments, using HTTPS is a recommended best practice.
+In production environments, always use HTTPS is a recommended best practice.

-This functionality is implemented using the internal_tls parameter in the harbor.yml file.
-To enable internal TLS, set enabled to true and set the dir value to the path of directory that contains the internal cert files.
+This functionality is introduced via the internal_tls in harbor.yml file.
+To enabled internal TLS, set enabled to true and set the dir value to the path of directory that contains the internal cert files.

-You can also provide your own CA to generate the other certs.
-To do this, put the certificate and key of the CA on internal tls cert directory, and name them harbor_internal_ca.key and harbor_internal_ca.crt.
+User also can provide their own CA to generate the other certs.
+Just put certificate and key of the CA on internal tls cert directory and name them as harbor_internal_ca.key and harbor_internal_ca.crt.

-The filename of the internal cert and CN field on cert file must follow the conventions in the following table:
+Second, the filename of the internal cert and CN field on cert file must follow the convention listed below’